Shringla emphasises India’s interest in seeing Myanmar’s return to democracy; raises security concerns | Law-Order

 - Myanmar

-Foreign Secretary Harsh Vardhan Shringla has raised matters relating to India's security and emphasised New Delhi's interest in seeing Myanmar's return to democracy at earliest as he called on the Chairman, State Administrative Council and other senior representatives in the country.
+Foreign Secretary Harsh Vardhan Shringla has raised matters relating to India's security with Myanmar's State Administration Council as he made the first high-level outreach to the military junta here during which he emphasised New Delhi's interest in seeing the country's early return to democracy as well as the release of detainees and complete cessation of all violence.

 Shringla is here on a two-day working visit, in the first such high-level outreach from India after Myanmar's military deposed the democratically-elected government of Aung San Suu Kyi in a coup on February 1.